idan288/Autocomplete/Readme.md

       ```
 2. API for searching prefix case senstive.</br>
       `Method:` GET</br>
-      `URL:` http://localhost:9090/autocomplete/sensitive/{prefix} The parameter is taken for the path.</br>
+      `URL:` http://localhost:9090/autocomplete/sensitive/{prefix} The parameter is taken from the path.</br>
       `Response:` list of the matching words.</br>
        `
        [